Flux-Point-Studios/prorated-sub-service/README.md

-# TALOS Subscription Service
+# AGENT Subscription Service

-A Cardano smart contract implementation for subscription services using TALOS tokens, built with Aiken.
+A Cardano smart contract implementation for subscription services using AGENT tokens, built with Aiken.

 ## Overview

 This project implements a token-based subscription service on Cardano with the following features:

-- Time-based subscription system using TALOS tokens
+- Time-based subscription system using AGENT tokens
 - NFT certificates for active subscriptions
 - Prorated refund system with decreasing penalties
 - Trustless, on-chain validation of all subscription operations